Dsmagleby/news-weather-agg/news-weather-agg/README.md

 $kubectl apply -f django-svc.yaml

-To get confirm succes and get port:
+To get confirm successful deployment and get port:
 $kubectl get svc django

 then to access service go to: